Utkarsh067/Docker-Projects-/Containerizing a Static website/Step by step guide.md

 It will show this because we haven't uploaded any html file on it

-7. In the same fodler create another folder named  'html', and write your html code in it
+7. In the same fodler create another folder named  'html', and write your html code in it and save it.

 8. Now, go back to dockerfile and update it
 ```json